Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 20, 2018.

 District 3 (Kent, Calhoun) Safe Republican.

 CD12: 52.6-44.1 CD14: 58-39 CD16: 59-37 McCain: 48.6 Romney: 53.1 Trump 51.6

 Republican state rep. Justin Amash won the primary to replace moderate Republican Vern Ehlers, in 2010.
 Amash is a libertarian in the mold of Rep. Ron Paul.
 He has alienated the establishment in Washington and some Trump supporters.
 He defeated moderate businessman Brian Ellis, who had significant self-funding, 57-43 in the 2014 primary.
 Cathy Albro beat Fred Wooden for the D nomination.

 District 4 (central Michigan) Safe Republican.

 CD12: 63-34 CD14: 56-39 CD16: 62-32 McCain: 48.6 Romney: 53.4 Trump 59.5

 Republican state senator John Moolenaar of Midland defeated self-funding businessman Paul Mitchell and Tea Partyer Peter Konetchy 52-36-11 in the 2014 primary to replace retiring congressman Dave Camp.
 He has won easily since then.
-Jerry Hilliard and Zigmond Kozicki are seeking the D nomination.
+Jerry Hilliard beat Zigmond Kozicki for the D nomination.